cibr-jyu/meggie/README.md

 ## Installation (from terminal)

-Note that Python >= 3.7 is required.
+Note that Python>=3.8 might be required to get the newest version.

-### From conda-forge:
+### From conda-forge (mamba instead of conda might install faster):

-1. Install meggie to a conda environment: conda create -n meggie-env -c conda-forge meggie
+1. Install meggie to a conda environment: conda create -n meggie-env -c conda-forge meggie=1.6.0
 1. Activate the environment: conda activate meggie-env
 1. Run: meggie